 The views expressed are the views of the author, not necessarily those of Thomson Reuters.

 Sign Up for our weekly newsletter updates.

-The promoters of ETFs enjoyed net inflows for October.
-The assets under management in the ...
+The promoters of ETFs enjoyed for January the highest monthly net inflows ever.
+The ...

 Given that we have witnessed many headlines concerning passive investing and the ...